State Law Guide · Updated January 2026

 Quick Answer

-In New Jersey, you can cancel dealer add-on products at any time.
+In New Jersey, you can dispute excessive wear-and-tear charges on your lease return.
 You can sue in Small Claims Court for up to $5,000.

 Key New Jersey Provisions